 This course is designed to introduce the student to the principles of nutrition as they apply to macronutrients.
 Economical, cultural, and psychological influences are considered.
 Nutrition over the human life span is examined.
-Course offered in fall semester.
+Offered fall semester odd numbered years.

-EXSC 240 Introduction to Theories and Techniques of Coaching 3 Semester Hours

-Through various in-class and out-of-class experiences, students explore the integration of the practical and theoretical knowledge necessary for effective coaching, including administrative and legal issues.
+EXSC 240 Introduction to Theories and Techniques of Coaching 3 Semester Hours Through various in-class and out-of-class experiences, students explore the integration of the practical and theoretical knowledge necessary for effective coaching, including administrative and legal issues.